"Grown man vibes": Abraham Attah flaunts new long locs and big earrings, video

-Abraham Attah: Actor Changes Rasta Hairstyle to Invincible Locs, Flaunts New Look
+Abraham Attah: Actor Changes Rasta Hairstyle to Invisible Locs, Flaunts New Look

 - Abraham Attah took to his official Instagram page to share new photos of himself flaunting a new look